programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 #### Code Snippets

 Representing code snippets differently from the rest of a document is a good practice that improves readability.
 Typically, code is represented in monospaced type.
 Since Markdown does not distinguish between fonts, we represent code by wrapping snippets in back-tick characters like `` ` ``.
 For example, `` `<br />` ``.
 Whole blocks of code are written by typing three back-tick characters before and after each block.
+In the StackEdit preview window, this will render a shaded box with text in a monospaced font.

 Try typing the following text into the textbox: